 Even if your Chinese is not advanced enough for lengthy discussions on cultural differences, your family will still teach you a lot about their culture.
 We’ve been working with the same homestay families for a long time, and they are very patient with students in the first stages of learning Chinese.
 They will especially enjoy introducing you to Chinese food, and teaching you the names of dishes on the dinner table!

-Can I stay in the same homestay as my friend/partner/family?
+Can I stay in the same homestay as my friend or partner?